Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Discussion

 \subsection{Emerging Archetypes of Conversational Agent Use}

 A central contribution of this work is the demonstration that drivers recognised the CA as a useful safety feature.
 Across conditions and age groups, participants consistently described the CA as helping to wake drivers up.
 This baseline provides strong evidence that CAs are perceived as legitimate safety tools, not simply novel entertainment for L3 driving.
 Taken together, these findings extend prior simulator-based work \cite{large2016stimulating, Large2019-ou, Mahajan2021-rl} by demonstrating that conversational dialogue can function as an authentic safety tool in a real L3 vehicle with a live LLM-based agent.
-This constitutes an important proof of concept for conversational interfaces in automated driving contexts.
+This may provide novel empirical evidence of how real-time HCI interactions are experienced when embedded within an actual driving system.

 Our multi-stage analysis (interviews, in-car video, and KSS) revealed distinct user preference profiles, which we interpret as archetypes.
-These profiles emerged inductively from qualitative content analysis and align with established CA archetype frameworks (Service/Productivity, Entertainment, Companion) ~\cite{Lessio2020-xn}.
+These profiles emerged inductively from qualitative content analysis and align with established CA archetype frameworks (Service/Productivity, Entertainment, Companion) \cite{Lessio2020-xn}.
 As participants repeatedly indicated, the value of the CA depended on whether it aligned with their own orientation to the driving experience.
 Some drivers welcomed short safety-focused prompts, others expected entertainment or novelty to relieve monotony, and still others valued the CA as a social presence.
 These divergent perspectives point to the existence of distinct user archetypes, patterns of preference and orientation that shaped not only perceptions of usefulness but also future intention to use.
-This is crucial to support continued acceptance of a conversational agent system as mismatched user-agent needs affect intention-to-use as based on the TAM3 \cite{Venkatesh2008-ep}.
+This is crucial to support continued acceptance of a CA system as mismatched user-agent needs affect intention-to-use \cite{Venkatesh2008-ep}.

 Although our priority was to design a safety agent whose job was strictly to discuss the immediate driving environment, users explained they would simply turn off a device that continued to engage them in discussions that were not of interest/priority for them.
 Thus, accommodating these diverse user-needs by presenting \textit{personas} can be seen as key to promoting continued engagement with CAs in automated driving.